-The roles and responsibilities and accountabilities of the three lines of defense are further heighted in the table below:
+The roles and responsibilities and accountabilities of the three lines of defense are further highlighted in the table below:

-1 st Line of Defence 2 nd Line of Defence 3 rd Line of defence Set and implement business strategy & objectives and performance measurement Provide expert risk advice on business initiatives Perform independent audits of the system of internal control, the effectiveness of first line risk and control and second line risk oversight, support and challenge Identifying, owning and managing risks Recommend to the Board Risk Co risk appetite Preparing an annual opinion on the risk management and controls framework and present to the Audit Committee.
-Define, operate and test controls Report enterprise risks to the Board Risk Co Identify emerging risks and threats to Clarien Implement and maintain regulatory compliance and adherence to company policies Conduct risk-based thematic reviews Identify emerging risks and threats to Clarien Recommend and implement the enterprise risk management framework and associated policies Identify emerging risks and threats to Clarien
+1 st Line of Defense 2 nd Line of Defense 3 rd Line of Defense • Set and implement business strategy and objectives and performance measurement Provide expert risk advice on business initiatives • Perform independent audits of the system of internal control, the effectiveness of first line risk and control and second line risk oversight, support and challenge • Identifying, owning and managing risks Recommend risk appetite to the Board Risk Co • Preparing an opinion on the risk management and controls framework and present to the Audit Committee.
+Define, operate and test controls • Report enterprise risks to the Board Risk Co • Identify emerging risks and threats to Clarien Implement and maintain regulatory compliance and adherence to company policies Conduct risk-based thematic reviews • Identify emerging risks and threats to Clarien • Recommend and implement the enterprise risk management framework and associated policies • Identify emerging risks and threats to Clarien

-Finance and the Risk Management functions prepare and recommend the Capital Assessment Risk Profile (CARP) and this Pillar III statement for Board Risk Co approval.
+Finance and the Risk Management functions prepare and recommend the Capital Assessment Risk Profile (CARP) and this Pillar III statement for Audit Committee approval.
 The Regulatory Compliance function is also another second line function which oversees the adherence of regulatory compliance including prudential requirements performed by Finance and Risk Management.
 In addition, Internal Audit reviews all second line functions including the CARP.